muratk5n/thirdwave/en/README.md

 ---

-They cld make money from that; For every major event, sharing up-to-date geolocated, structured data..
+They cld make money from such a service; For every major event, sharing up-to-date geolocated, structured data..
 What happened, where, to whom?
 People would curate it in the background, and more frequent, special access could pay for the service costs..

 ---